FluffingNewt/CSC-325-Flutter-Project/DevContainer.md

 ## Usage
 Using the DevContainer for development is straightforward given that all previous requrements are met:
-1. Clone the project repository.
+1. Clone the project repository (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui).
 2. Open the project directory in Visual Studio Code.
 3. When prompted, click on "__Reopen in Container__" to open the project within the DevContainer environment.
 4. Start coding!
 Edit your code as usual within VS Code.